Monday, August 29, 2011

 27.08.11.
 Red portaloo, cliff side housing, Heberden Ave, post June 13 quake

-Heberden Ave: I passed a small roadside rock fall by Sumner Tennis & Squash Club, while people played afternoon tennis below Scarborough bluffs.
-By roadside oil drums & a sewage smelly stream, a walkway was closed below Scarborough & Sumner cliff side, new housing.
-Council threat sign on a fence:
+Heberden Ave: I passed a small roadside rockfall by Sumner Tennis & Squash Club, while people played afternoon tennis below Scarborough bluffs.
+By roadside oil-drums & a sewage-smelly stream, a walkway was closed below Scarborough's & Sumner's cliff-side new housing.
+A Council threat-sign on a fence:

 TRACK CLOSED